vanessailana/Comp-680/README.md

+## This repository is for Computer Science 680 at California State University Northridge.

 # Comp-680
 ### The goal is to establish a platform that would give society the opportunity to have a platform to apply to jobs.
 This platform would support four different types of users.
 It would support a guest, a registered user, and recruiter.